Retrospective search – “Have we been impacted?”

-Threat hunters need to find adversaries who are already in the system, but they often lack the search tools and access they need to identify malicious activity.
+Threat hunters need to find adversaries who are already in the system, but they often lack the search tools and access needed to identify malicious activity.

 Match empowers threat hunters to pivot from an initial threat indicator to explore its relationships and associations with other actors, campaigns, TTPs, threat bulletins, and vulnerabilities.

-- Start with a known adversary and find previously unknown adversaries associated with it
+- Start with a known adversary and find associated adversaries that were previously unknown

 - Confirm a hunch or answer a query, such as the number of file indicators associated with a vulnerability